 - Neighborhood: Primarily quiet residential streets with some historic buildings in the old town.

-Where to live near Berlin: Great for families
+Where to live in Berlin’s suburbs: Great for families

 Family homes with gardens make up much of the housing in and around Zeuthen, and the rents are typically affordable.
 A short commute to Berlin Mitte and easy access to Schönefeld airport make Zeuthen a popular suburb, particularly for workers who have to travel and also want to spend time at home.